The Three Laws of Robotics: What Are They?

 3. A robot must protect its own existence, as long as such protection does not conflict with the First or Second Law.

-Who Created the 3 Laws of Robotics?
+Who Created the Three Laws of Robotics?

 Science-fiction writer Isaac Asimov introduced the three laws of robotics in his 1942 short story “Runaround.”
 As a counter to the popular Frankensteinian trope, in which a creation destroys its maker, Asimov portrayed friendly, sympathetic robots and human-like androids hardwired with his code of ethics.
+At the same time, these laws drive plots where robots make mistakes despite following the laws, highlighting the uncertainties involved in real-world applications.

-Following its publication, the three laws of robotics became tenets of Asimov’s robot-based oeuvre, and permanently altered the sci-fi genre as a whole.
+Following its publication, the three laws of robotics became tenets of Asimov’s robot-based oeuvre and permanently altered the sci-fi genre as a whole.

 Asimov, who is widely credited with the invention of the term “robotics,” was considered one of the “Big Three” science fiction writers alongside Robert Heinlein, the father of “hard science” fiction, and Arthur Clarke, author of 2001: A Space Odyssey.